-At the Box Moor Trust, we have a diverse range of habitats, including woodland, meadows, ponds, rivers and urban areas.
+At the Box Moor Trust, we have a diverse range of habitats, including woodland, meadows, ponds, rivers, agricultural and urban areas.

 All of the Box Moor Trust land can potentially be used for visits but the majority of courses take place in the vicinity of our Old Barn Education Centre using Hay Wood and the surrounding meadows and ponds.
 We use our land bordering the River Bulbourne and/or the River Gade for river studies, whilst our local heritage and urban geography courses centre on the moors in the valley bottom.